By:

 This paper presents a unique building material named Autoclaved Aerated Concrete (AAC).
 AAC is a building material which consists of various sized elements that form a complete building system.
 E.g., walling blocks, reinforced wall & roof panels can be made out of AAC.
 AAC is also recognised as a Green building material and is used commonly for the buildings conforming to TERI–GRIHA, ECBC and IGBC–LEED rating systems.
 No other single building material can provide such a wide range of benefits like lightweight, thermal insulation, high productivity, increased carpet area, etc. offered by AAC.

-With the increase in housing demand, the use of sustainable green buildings materials has become a necessity.
+With the increase in housing demand, the use of sustainable green building materials has become a necessity.
 The benefit of using Green materials are generally expressed under three broad categories, i.e., environmental, economic, and health safety benefits.
 AAC materials provide all these benefits to the users.
 AAC has been utilised as a building material throughout the world for more than 80 years.
 It was developed during the early 1920s at the Technical College in Stockholm, Sweden.

 Since then, it has been used commercially in the construction of industrial, institutional and residential structures throughout the world.
 In India, AAC has its presence for last more than 40 years.
 Government PSU M/s Hindustan Prefab Limited (HPL), known to be the first in India to produce AAC and subsequently various companies like Biltech Building Elements Ltd., Ultratech, JK, HIL, et.al has also started manufacturing AAC.
 At present, there will be more than 100 units (in different capacities) producing AAC in India.